bmchtech/blog/content/post/porting_d_to_gba.md

 ## an assessment of the problem

-so now I had a good reason and a need to port D to gba. but doing this blind could prove pretty hard! who knows what needs to be done to get D to run on gba? on this front, thankfully there was a [project that ported d to 3ds with devkitarm](https://github.com/redthing1/3ds-hello-dlang). if that worked, it was quite likely I could whip up something working for the gba!
+so now I had a good reason and a need to port D to GBA. but doing this blind could prove pretty hard! who knows what needs to be done to get D to run on GBA? on this front, thankfully there was a [project that ported d to 3ds with devkitarm](https://github.com/redthing1/3ds-hello-dlang). if that worked, it was quite likely I could whip up something working for the GBA!

 # the process